docQodly/docs/docs/language/basics/lang-classes.md

 function add(x, y : variant, z : integer, xy : object)
 ```

-If the type is not stated, the parameter will be defined as `variant`.
+If the [type](lang-data-types.md) is not stated, the parameter will be defined as `variant`.

+For more information on parameters, please refer to [this page](lang-parameters.md).

 #### Return value